Fire on the Water

 ***2018/2019 Kulas Theatre Composer Fellow

-About Co-Director Raymond Bobgan
+About Conceiver, Lead Playwright, & Co-Director Raymond Bobgan

-This is Raymond Bobgan’s 13th season in the Executive Artistic Director at Cleveland Public Theatre (CPT).
+This is Raymond Bobgan’s 13th season as the Executive Artistic Director at Cleveland Public Theatre (CPT).
 Raymond specializes in working through an ensemble process to create new performances that are bold, multilayered, and highly physical.
 Raymond’s work has been seen in Romania, Brazil, Denmark, Serbia, Turkey, the United Kingdom, and Canada and has been featured in American Theatre magazine, Canadian Theatre Review, Theatre Journal, and in Lisa Wolford’s book Grotowski’s Objective Drama Research.
 Raymond has created many works for CPT including: Red Ash Mosaic; Feefer Rising, with Faye Hargate; Rusted Heart Broadcast; Insomnia: The Waking of Herselves, with Holly Holsinger and Chris Seibert; Cut to Pieces, with Chris Seibert; and Blue Sky Transmission: A Tibetan Book of the Dead, co-produced by CPT and La MaMa ETC (NY).

 Raymond initiated the Student Theatre Enrichment Program (STEP) in 1994, a job-training theatre program for teens, co-created the Y-Haven Theatre Project with James Levin which engages formerly homeless men in writing and performing theatre, and initiated Teatro Público de Cleveland, CPT’s resident Latino theatre company, and Station Hope, a community arts festival honoring Cleveland’s social justice heritage and exploring contemporary issues of social justice.
 Raymond and Cleveland Core Ensemble’s production of Red Ash Mosaic recently toured nationally to New Orleans and Columbus.